 SCPA can run SLED criminal background checks for your news stories

-SCPA staffers are happy to run free South Carolina Law Enforcement Division criminal background checks for S.C. newspaper journalists.
-If you are not a member of SCPA, you need to visit the SLED website directly to obtain a background check.
+SCPA is only able to run South Carolina Law Enforcement Division criminal background checks for S.C. newspaper journalists.
+If you are not a journalist, contact SLED directly to obtain a background check.

 Here are a few more things to note: